keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 >At each stage of an empirical investigation, our observations are mediated by our current understanding of the life form whose members we are observing.
 At the same time, our observations of those individual members will in turn improve our understanding of the life form itself, which then makes possible even more accurate and extensive future observations.[@lott2012moral 414]

 Again, the fact that generic truths are revisable is not a weakness but a strength of the case I am building.
 It may be, for all we know, that penguins can fly (in the air), that some species of penguin can fly, or that all penguins are really just defective birds.
-But the most reasonable belief thus far is the generic truth that penguins don't fly; that they are excellent swimmers, not defective flyers; and that these truths hold of penguins *as a kind* -- a biologist or zoologist who discovered the first flying penguin would become (justifiably) famous because we would all be (justifiably) surprised.
+But the most reasonable belief thus far is the generic truth that penguins don't fly.
+A penguin is not a defective flyer but an excellent swimmer.
+These truths hold of penguins *as a kind* -- a biologist or zoologist who discovered the first flying penguin would become (justifiably) famous because we would all be (justifiably) surprised.
 The surprise would not originate merely from something out of the ordinary — new and extraordinary creatures, both living and extinct, are discovered every year.
 The surprise would originate from the upending of a firmly established scientific fact.

 ### Generics are Teleological